Marjorie MorningStar

 The wonderful Steve Egner safely delivered Marjorie.
 His kind and gentle soul calms his passengers.
 Followers are as happy to see him as they are to see the animals when the trailer pulls into the ranch.
 It’s a great honor to have him in the Skydog family.

 I’m so grateful for the farrier wizardry skills of our Equine Manager.
 Janelle usually waits a few days to let a horse settle before trimming their feet, but she was so concerned about Marjorie’s hooves that she got right to them.
-Trimmed feet not only bring her immediate relief, they are a symbol of her new life with all the love and care we can give her.
+Trimmed feet not only brought her immediate relief, they are a symbol of her new life with all the love and care we can give her.

 I have always loved the book Marjorie Morningstar by Herman Wouk.
 It's a magical name for a magical mare, especially one so bright and sweet.
 She looks elderly, but acts younger and is happy to be handled by kind people.
 She’s gentle, affectionate, very kind, and loves being petted and stroked.